Skip to main content

 Prompts Reference

-3 intelligent workflows for troubleshooting, security audits, and dependency analysis
+8 intelligent workflows for troubleshooting, security audits, dependency analysis, system updates, cleanup, and health checks

 Example of dependency analysis prompt workflow